vdmitriyev/vdmitriyev.github.io/src-md-blog/content/interesting/article5-PPT-to-PDFwith-Animations.md

-Title: How to export MS Power Point Slides to the PDF file and keep Animations
+Title: How to export MS Power Point Slides to a PDF file and keep Animations
 Date: 2015-06-03 18:00
 Tags: PPT, PDF, animations, export